 Chandra joined Watsi on August 18th, 2013.
-Two years ago, Chandra became the 3280th member to automatically support a new Watsi patient every month.
-Since then, 2,711 more people have become monthly donors!
-Chandra's most recent donation supported Phebe, an accounting student from Haiti, to fund cardiac care for her pacemaker.
+Three years ago, Chandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chandra's most recent donation supported Puthiya, a toddler from Cambodia, to fund a skin graft procedure.